poseidon/matchbox/Documentation/matchbox.md

 The `"boot"` settings will be used to render configs to network boot programs such as iPXE, GRUB, or Pixiecore.
 You may reference remote kernel and initrd assets or [local assets](#assets).

-To use Ignition, set the `coreos.config.url` kernel option to reference the `bootcfg` [Ignition endpoint](api.md#ignition-config), which will render the `ignition_id` file.
+To use Ignition, set the `coreos.config.url` kernel option to reference the `matchbox` [Ignition endpoint](api.md#ignition-config), which will render the `ignition_id` file.
 Be sure to add the `coreos.first_boot` option as well.

-To use cloud-config, set the `cloud-config-url` kernel option to reference the `bootcfg` [Cloud-Config endpoint](api.md#cloud-config), which will render the `cloud_id` file.
+To use cloud-config, set the `cloud-config-url` kernel option to reference the `matchbox` [Cloud-Config endpoint](api.md#cloud-config), which will render the `cloud_id` file.

 ### Groups

 Groups define selectors which match zero or more machines.
 Machine(s) matching a group will boot and provision according to the group's `Profile`.

 Create a group definition with a `Profile` to be applied, selectors for matching machines, and any `metadata` needed to render templated configs.
-For example `/var/lib/bootcfg/groups/node1.json` matches a single machine with MAC address `52:54:00:89:d8:10`.
+For example `/var/lib/matchbox/groups/node1.json` matches a single machine with MAC address `52:54:00:89:d8:10`.

-    # /var/lib/bootcfg/groups/node1.json
+    # /var/lib/matchbox/groups/node1.json
     {
       "name": "node1",
       "profile": "etcd",